 Their smart devices play an important role when shopping.
 45% will compare product prices on their device while shopping in store.
 This generation is also a group of researchers, which means leveraging SEO strategies is important if you want to compete for their business.

 Gen X are also big consumers of email, checking it an average of 5 hours a day.
 Of course, this is a combination of checking work and personal email.

 And you can see, based off of Adobe's research, the line of where work ends and relaxation begins is not clear with many GenXers checking work emails while watching TV, in bed, or even on vacation.

-As a marketer this is compelling justification for running email marketing, nurture campaigns, and development of an e-newsletter.
+As a marketer, this is a compelling justification for running email marketing, nurture campaigns, and developing an e-newsletter.

 Again, Gen Y is often the focus of news about debt and spending on frivolities, but Generation X is actually the generation carrying the highest amount of credit card debt.
 In fact, excluding mortgage debt, the average member of Gen X is carrying $39,000 in debt.

 To be fair, part of this is due to the fact that this generation is caring for two other generations; their Baby Boomer parents and their Millennial/Gen Z children.
 The good news is that the typical GenXer also has $125,560 between bank accounts and retirement funds.

 This generation is also the biggest earners.
 While constituting just 25% of the population, they are responsible for 31% of the wealth creation.
 This makes sense as they are currently at their peak earning potential and investments made during the financial crisis of 2008 have rebounded nicely.

 Banking with Gen X

 If you look at headlines or Google Trend data, you begin to get the impression that Gen X has been forgotten, overshadowed by the Baby Boomers and Millennials.